Egypt·November 3 - 13 2023

 Red Sea Extension Day 2 (day 12): Tuessday, November 14th, 2023

-After breakfast, we’ll pickup our snorkeling gear an get out on the water.
-The Red Sea has some of the best snorkeling in the world, rivaling the Great Barrier Reef.
-The water is warm, calm, crystal clear and full of colorful fish & coral.
-Even if you're not an experienced diver, snorkleling here is extremely accessible, We'll also visit the Blue Hole, one of only 2 blue holes in the world (the other one being in Belize).
+After breakfast, we’ll pick up our snorkeling gear and get out onto the water.
+The Red Sea has some of the world's best snorkeling, rivaling the Great Barrier Reef.
+The water is warm, calm, crystal clear, and full of colorful fish & coral.
+Even if you're not an experienced diver, snorkeling here is totally accessible.
+We'll also visit the Blue Hole, one of only two blue holes in the world (the other one is in Belize).

-After swimming we’ll head back to our hotel for lunch and perhaps a cocktail by the pool.
-This afternoon is for relaxation and rest - you've earned it!.
+After a swim, we’ll head to our hotel for lunch and perhaps a cocktail at the pool.
+Rest and relax this afternoon - you've earned it!

-This evening, we have the pleasure of experiencing a Bedouin BBQ dinner, in a small valley away from the city by about 20 minutes.
-An outdoor spot will be arranged just for our group where there is no light pollution except candles placed in the rocks around our camp.
-We’ll revel in the night sky and thousands of stars above our heads.
-We’ll dine in Bedouin style on carpets placed on the ground with lots of comfortable pillows.
+This evening, we enjoy a Bedouin BBQ dinner in a small valley 20 minutes from the city.
+We'll have our own outdoor spot, where the only light pollution comes from the candles on the rocks around our camp.
+We’ll revel in the night sky with its thousands of stars.
+We’ll dine Bedouin style on carpets placed on the ground with loads of comfortable pillows.

 Included